Closed-Sleet/TGS-Dev/README.md

-## This is soley for the developers of the modpack to share Ideas and act as a central todo list.
+# TODO List

-# TODO:
+This is soley for the developers of the modpack to share ideas and act as a central todo list.
+Not for public use/viewing.
  ##  Fixes:
   - Fix Usernameplates being visible
   - Fix the Voicechat mod